 Most unexplained and prolonged crying episodes are simply labeled “colic.”
 Theories as to what colic is, or why it occurs, are just as plentiful as they are varied.
 In general, babies start exhibiting colic symptoms around 2 weeks of age, with it’s worst stage happening at around the age of 6 weeks before finally ending when the child is around 3-4 months old.

-While this is a relatively short time period in your baby’s life, the three or four months that it can last seem like an eternity to the parents who have to watch helplessly as their baby is in pain.
+While this is a relatively short time period in your baby’s life, the 3 to 4 months that it can last seem like an eternity to the parents who have to watch helplessly as their baby is in pain.

 Of the nearly 4 million babies born in the United States each year, approximately 25% suffer from colic.
 This means that every year about a million babies, and everyone around them, are negatively affected by what appears to be inconsolable crying.

 Determining whether or not a baby is suffering from colic can be difficult.
 Colicky babies often have a normal appetite and are otherwise healthy.
 However, they are fussy and uncomfortable and need to be held close and cuddled.

 HappiTummi® is a simple remedy that often takes the guesswork out of what is wrong with the baby and eliminates the need to test numerous medications and treatments.
 It is an easy to use solution that has been proven to effectively relieve gas and pain associated with colic.

 Doctors speculate that colic may be due to allergies, dietary changes, food moving too quickly or too slowly through a baby’s digestive system, or a baby’s trouble adjusting to its surroundings or its day and night cycles.
 In short, doctors just aren’t sure.